Healthdirect Free Australian health advice you can count on.

 • There are many reasons why you might need an oestrogen blood test.

-• Your doctor will explain your test results.
+• Your doctor will help you understand your test results.

-Oestrogen helps the female reproductive organs — the ovaries, fallopian tubes, uterus (womb) and the vagina — to grow and mature.
+Oestrogen helps the female reproductive organs — the ovaries, fallopian tubes, uterus (womb) and vagina — to grow and mature.
 It also helps with breast development.

 Oestrogen levels rise naturally during puberty and fall after menopause.